Jaomar92/Jaomar92/README.md

 ✍️ I have written a few blog post but too scared to publish them.

-## Languages/Frameworks I'm most confident in
+## Languages/Frameworks I use the most

 ### Front-End